lukechar/ingredient_weight_calculator/README.md

 Aesetic improvements to come, but I plan on keeping the UI relatively simple + clean.
 The frontend utilizes the Twitter Bootstrap framework and is mobile-friendly.

 Suggestions and pull requests welcome.

+This app is hosted on my website here: https://www.lukeacharbonneau.com/ingredient_weight_calculator/